Density functional theory beyond the Born-Oppenheimer approximation: Exact mapping onto an electronically non-interacting Kohn-Sham molecule: Theory

-Note finally that, if we adopt an adiabatic representation for the KS molecular wavefunction, the collection of ground- and excited-state electronic KS wavefunctions $\underline{\Phi}^{\rm KS}$ will be determined as follows, \be \ee This is of course a completely arbitrary choice at this stage, since the density constraints of Eqs.~(\ref{eq:nuclear_dens_constraint}) and (\ref{eq:electron_dens_constraint}), which are central in the present DFT approach of electrons and nuclei, are invariant under any unitary transformation within the BH-expanded KS molecular wave function (see Eq.~(\ref{eq:KS_BH_expanded_mol_wf_any_dens})).
-Thus, exploring the alternative option of generating a (quasi)diabatic many-body KS representation in this context -- helped by a gauge-invariant unitary transformation constraint for choosing ``least-changing-with-$R$'' (diabatic, non-canonical KS, yet still natural) orbitals and corresponding Slater determinants -- is a tempting avenue (for neglecting nonadiabatic couplings induced by $\hat{T}_{\mathrm{n}}$), which will obviously deserve further investigation in future work.
+As a final comment, note that the molecular KS wavefunction form of Eq.~(\ref{eq:KS_mo_wf_BH_expansion}) is invariant under unitary transformations applied to both nuclear and $R$-dependent electronic wavefunctions.
+Thus, exploring the alternative option of generating a (quasi)diabatic many-body KS representation in this context -- helped by a gauge-invariant unitary transformation constraint for choosing ``least-changing-with-$R$'' (diabatic, non-canonical KS, yet still natural) orbitals and corresponding single-configuration KS electronic wavefunctions -- is a tempting avenue (for neglecting nonadiabatic couplings induced by $\hat{T}_{\mathrm{n}}$), which will obviously deserve further investigation in future work.